 In this example, because we're only copying Windows OS and not the entire disk data that follows the fourth partition we need to delete the last partition.
 We can delete it by running cgdisk command line utility directly from the console as illustrated on the following screenshots

 Verify the partition table differences on both disks by issuing fdisk command.
 The partition table should be similar, except 5th partition from /dev/sda which should be removed from the cloned disk (/dev/sdb ).

 STEP THREE - Test the Cloned Disk

-Finally, shut down the machine, unplug the old hard disk and power on the computer with the new cloned disk only.
-It should boot-up in your operating system in no time.
-In case the machine refuses to boot, physically verify the SATA connectors on the motherboard and try to reverse them or go to BIOS/UEFI settings and make sure the appropriate disk is enabled in the booting-up sequence.
+Finally, shut down the machine, unplug the old hard disk, and power on the computer with the newly cloned disk only.
+It should boot up in your operating system in no time.
+In case the machine refuses to boot, physically verify the SATA connectors on the motherboard and try to reverse them, or go to BIOS/UEFI settings and make sure the appropriate disk is enabled in the booting-up sequence.

-Using this dd method you can transfer any variant of Windows or Linux OS with all your custom settings, installed programs and files from a larger HDD to a smaller SSD, without the burden to install the OS from scratch and spend tons of hours to customize it.
+Using this dd method you can transfer any variant of Windows or Linux OS with all your custom settings, installed programs, and files from a larger HDD to a smaller SSD, without the burden to install the OS from scratch and spend tons of hours to customizing it.